-A credit file will also list your personal details, repayment history (like whether or not you paid your debts on time or missed some) and other information like bankruptcies, court judgments, personal insolvency agreements and debt agreements.
+A credit file will also list your personal details, repayment history (like whether or not you paid your debts on time or missed some) and other information.
+This includes bankruptcies, court judgments, personal insolvency agreements and debt agreements.

 The credit file will also list any credit infringements.
 Those can last up to five or seven years, depending on the severity of the infringement.
-Bankruptcies will be on your credit file for seven years, and insolvency agreements will be listed on your record for five years after it occurred.
+Bankruptcies will be on your credit file for seven years.
+Insolvency agreements will be listed on your record for five years after it occurred.

-The five-year rule also applies to debt agreements and court judgments, so it is in your best interest to avoid these things if you know you will be using financial services in the future.
+The five-year rule also applies to debt agreements and court judgments.
+It is in your best interest to avoid these if you know you will be using financial services in the future.
 Besides listing this type of information, credit files can assist you in enhancing your credit score.

 Reason to Check My Credit File

 Some Aussies have a lot of problems when it comes to getting loans, managing their money and keeping their credit score at a positive level.
-When the credit score drops under a certain degree, some lenders will apply some restrictions to your loans or even flat out deny your request for that loan or service.
+When the credit score drops under a certain degree, some lenders will apply some restrictions to your loans or even deny your request.

 For example, you may have an incorrect listing.
 Let’s say that it is a debt that has nothing to do with you.
 You haven’t signed for that loan; it is not yours, it is there because someone made a mistake.
 However, that listing will affect your credit score among other things.

-Another thing you can do is to check whether your personal details are correct.
-When it comes to personal data, it is important to check for errors because you might end up being a victim of identity theft or get into all sorts of serious problems.
+- Check whether your personal details are correct.
+When it comes to personal data, it is important to check for errors because you might end up being a victim of identity theft.

 How Can I Get My Credit File?